Data Poisoning Attacks to Local Differential Privacy Protocols: Attacking Frequency Estimation

 \subsection{Attacking kRR}

-\myparatight{Random perturbed-value attack (RPA)} For each fake user, RPA randomly selects a perturbed value $y_i$ from the encoded space, i.e., $[d]$, and sends it to the server.
-We can calculate the expectation of the identity function for a target item $t\in T$ as follows:
+{\bf Random perturbed-value attack (RPA):} For each fake user, RPA randomly selects a perturbed value $y_i$ from the encoded space, i.e., $[d]$, and sends it to the server.
+We can calculate the expectation of the characteristic function for $t\in T$ as follows: { { }} Therefore, according to Equation (\ref{overallgaindeter}), the overall gain is $G = \frac{rm}{d(n+m)(p-q)}-c$.